 Location: Winchester High School, 80 Skillings Rd, Winchester, MA 01890

 State Coordinator Simbrit Paskins can be reached at firstname.lastname@example.org

 How Does It Work?

 NHD relies on consensus judging.
-For virtual judging, judges will be assigned to work in teams of three to review projects in their category (papers, websites, exhibits, performances, or documentaries) over a several day period.
-For more information, please check out the Quick Judging Links on this page.
+Judges will be assigned to work in teams of three to review projects in their category (papers, websites, exhibits, performances, or documentaries) over a several day period.
+For more information, please check out the Quick Judging Links in the red sidebar on this page.

 As a judge, you are responsible for the following: